Baby Cold Medicine: Never Give Your Baby These Cold Medicines

-On the other hand, getting the flu shot can really protect a child – and the whole household – from getting slammed with high fever and chills…or worse!
+On the other hand, getting the flu shot can really protect a child—as well as the rest of the household—from getting slammed with high fever and chills…or worse!

-If your baby does get a cold, check out my article on safe, natural remedies.
+If your baby does get a cold, try these safe, natural remedies instead.
 Stay healthy!